open-formulieren/open-forms/docs/configuration/authentication/oidc_org.rst

         "employee_id": "name_of_claim_with_employee_id"
     }

-Nu kan er een formulier aangemaakt worden met het authenticatie backend ``Organisatie via OpenID Connect``, zie :ref:`manual_forms_basics`.
+  Note we set the ``employee_id`` to track the member on both the submission and the created user.

+After completing these steps a form can be created with the authentication backend ``Organisation via OpenID Connect``, see :ref:`manual_forms_basics`.